 \subsection{Numerical Illustration}

-Here, we will discuss the results of numerical illustration performed using analytical calculations of the total entropy production and marginal entropy production for Gaussian process \eqref{trep_tot_gau}\eqref{bep_tot_gau}\eqref{trep_mar_gau}\eqref{bep_mar_gau}.
-In particular, we confirm the magnitude relationship of total entropy production and marginal entropy production discussed in chapter \ref{IneEntPro}, and the effects of asymmetry in the interactions of systems X and Y in total entropy production.
+Here, we illustrate the numerical results using analytical calculations of the total entropy production and marginal entropy production for Gaussian process \eqref{trep_tot_gau}, \eqref{bep_tot_gau}, \eqref{trep_mar_gau}, \eqref{bep_mar_gau}.
+In particular, we confirm the inequalities of total entropy production and marginal entropy production discussed in chapter \ref{IneEntPro}.